Email FacebookTwitterMenu burgerClose thin

 The IRS never taxes some specific transfers of cash or property regardless of amount.
 You can avoid gift taxes when making gifts toward the following:

-- Tuition and medical expenses on behalf of someone else
+• Tuition and medical expenses paid to the provider directly on behalf of someone else

-When paying for someone’s tuition or medical bills, it’s best to forward those payments directly to the institution to avoid any hassles with the IRS.
+When paying for someone’s tuition or medical bills, those payments must be made directly to the institution to avoid any hassles with the IRS.
 So if you have a tuition bill coming in and your parents want to cover it, simply tell them to send the money directly to the school.
 If they forward it to you first, they’d likely have to fill out some extra paperwork.
 They may also reduce their lifetime gift tax exemption when they could have easily avoided it.

 Who Pays the Gift Tax?